RedHatInsights/dvo-extractor/README.md

 This service will receive records from a given Kafka topic, download the items from the S3 server and send them to **insights-ocp**.

-After being parsed, the results will be notified thorugh a different Kafka topic and logged in a way to be determined.
+After being parsed, the results will be notified through a different Kafka topic and logged in a way to be determined.

 ![diagram](./doc/external_pipeline_diagram.jpg)

-This service will be built in top of [insights-core-messaging framework](https://github.com/RedHatInsights/insights-core-messaging) and will be deployed and run inside https://cloud.redhat.com
+This service is built on top of [insights-core-messaging framework](https://github.com/RedHatInsights/insights-core-messaging) and will be deployed and run inside https://cloud.redhat.com

 ## Data consumer